Search

 Accumulator:

 This is an 8-bit register.
-This store one of the operands of arithmetic and logic operations, after ALU, performs the required task, the results are stored in an accumulator.
+This stores one of the operands of arithmetic and logic operations, after ALU, performs the required task, the results are stored in an accumulator.
 This is identified as register A

 Temporary register: